marcosmcb/spike-face-recognition-webapp/README.md

 pip install -r requirements.txt
 ```

-The script will access your webcam and run thte Flask-SocketIO web app on it.
+The script will access your webcam and run the Flask-SocketIO web app on it.
-It'll display at ```http://127.0.0.1:5000/``` the name of the person, if recognised, followed by their detectted emotion.
+It'll display at ```http://127.0.0.1:5000/``` the name of the person, if recognised, followed by their detected emotion.

 ## License